MeldStudio/canvas-confetti-qml/README.md

 - Removes unsupported path `'path'` and `'bitmap'` shape types (both use cases covered by new `ItemGrabResultShape` type).

+## How to use:

+Just import `/ConfettiExampleProject/Confetti/ConfettiCanvas.qml` into your project as a QML source and your away!

 ## Examples

 > Build the project in QtCreator to see more examples like emoji, Item or star